NVentimiglia/Unity3d-Async-Task/README.md

 	Debug.Log("Thread A Done");
 });

-// Run a coroutine with a task as the parameter
+// Run a coroutine with a result
 Task.RunCoroutine<string>(RoutineFunction());

 IEnumerator RoutineFunction(Task<string> task){